Painting & Drawing

 Letha Wilson

 Letha Wilson was raised in Colorado, and is currently based in Craryville and Brooklyn, NY.
-She earned her MFA from Hunter College and attended Skowhegan.
-She is represented by Higher Pictures Generation in New York and GRIMM Gallery in Amsterdam and New York.
-She has recently shown work at MASS MoCA and DeCordova Sculpture Park and Museum.
+She earned her MFA from Hunter College, and attended Skowhegan.
+She is represented by GRIMM Gallery, (Amsterdam/NY/London) and Galerie Christophe Gaillard in Paris.
+She has recently shown work at MASS MoCA, and DeCordova Sculpture Park and Museum.

 Learn More